Therapeutic Services

 Individual Therapy

 This therapy is best suited for individuals who feel stuck, who are unhappy, anxious, or depressed and want better clarity on their emotions and their next steps in life.
-We will work collaboratively to understand your goals - validating your current emotions and implementing new ways of coping and viewing the world around you.
+We will work collaboratively to understand your goals - validating your current emotions, exploring your inner world, determining your needs, and implementing new ways of coping and viewing the world around you.
+I often use Internal Family Systems (IFS) as a therapeutic underpinning in these sessions.
+This form of therapy uses curiosity and compassion to understand different ‘parts’ of you, and creates greater connection with your core Self - the wise, clear, capable leader within.

 Couples Therapy